Asya Karapetyan

 How to correctly uninstall third-party apps on Mac

 You might know that when you simply move apps to the Trash, they leave their service files on the disk.
-So usually you then need to go to the Library folder → Application Support and remove the app’s related items from there.
+So usually you then need to go to the Library folder andremove the app’s related items from the Application Support folder.
+To get to Library, open Finder, press Cmd+Shift+G and type the file path ~/Library in the search bar.

 Content of Application Support folder in Finder